Mystic5523/tom_n_jquery/README.md

 Project Goal:

-Insert what ingredients you have to get a recipe using those ingredients and a playlist to cook to.
+Insert what ingredients you have to get a recipe using those ingredients and then a YouTube video showing how to make the dish.

 Build Something Awesome